verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 Replace _host-url_, _port-number_ and _index-name_ with appropriate values.
 The secret holding the credentials for the OpenSearch cluster needs to be created in the same namespace as the Output, that is, the application namespace.
 Replace _your-secret-name_, _password-key_ and _username-key_ with appropriate values.

-For any namespaced Output, create the secret containing the user credentials in the same namespace as the Output custom resource.
+For any namespaced Output resources, the secret containing the credentials for the OpenSearch cluster needs to be created in the same namespace as the Output, that is, the application namespace.

 Note that with this configuration, your applications logs will still continue to go to deafult cluster output as well.